Strategizing University Rank Improvement using Interpretable Machine Learning and Data Visualization: Decision Tree Visualization and Analysis

 Using this DT based approach, an institute can estimate the probability of being placed in a particular desired class while following different paths in terms of scores achieved in different parameters.
 One way to interpret the Decision tree is to understand the paths followed to reach a leaf node classifying the data points into one class.
 For example, consider the rightmost path $RPC > 29.30$ and $TLR > 64.10$ and $GO > 60.49$, which leads to the rightmost leaf node of the decision tree which has $22$ samples of Class $1$.
 We can analyse this path to understand the trend of the data that is followed in the year $2018$ and speculate that a similar path is to be followed in $2019$.
 Using the conditions in the rightmost path, we can state that given these conditions ($RPC > 29.30$ and $TLR > 64.10$ and $GO > 60.49$) are followed a university is very likely to be in class $1$.
 However, as the score is dependent on all the parameters, we also find the minimum value of other parameters that also needs to be maintained, which can be obtained directly using the data.
 For the path mentioned above, we apply the filter $RPC > 29.30$ and $TLR > 64.10$ and $GO > 60.49$ on the data and obtain the minimum OI present in the filtered data.
 In this case, for OI the minimum value of $40.27$ needs to be maintained by a university to be in class $1$.
 It is also necessary to take the final score into account, i.e improve the RPC, TLR, GO and OI with the above conditions, such that $score \geq 49.559$ ($49.559$ is the minimum score obtained by institutes present in class $1$).
 Another example is the leftmost path of the tree, which is defined using less than equal to ($\leq$) a specific score.
 For this path, we must define the minimum value to be maintained for every parameter using the data as the path sets no lower limit on the data.
 For the leftmost path in the tree, we get $TLR \leq 61.58$ from the decision tree and using the data we define a minimum for TLR i.e it should be greater than the minimum TLR of class $4$, $TLR > 39.58$.
 Based on Fig. \ref{fig6}, TLR values can be present in the second and first quartile of the data.
 Hence, the leftmost path can be understood by creating ranges for every feature where the minimum to be maintained is obtained using the data and the maximum of the range can be obtained from the decision tree such that the sum of all values of features obtains a score greater than $33.46$, which is the minimum score of class $4$.
 It is important to note that considering the minimum may not lead to the score value desired i.e in the example provided $score > 33.46$ and the minimum defined is just the bare minimum that is present in the data.
 We recommend maintaining an average of the minimum and maximum of the range value for every feature to obtain the required score.
+It is important to quantify the certainty associated with a particular path before planning a particular decision.
+We can calculate this probability of an institute getting into a certain class at every level and path of the decision tree based on $2018$ year data.
+Considering, the conditions remain similar next year, these probabilities can help determine a path that can be taken by an institute to improve its ranking.
+A table showing the probability of an institute being in class 1 at different levels in the rightmost path are presented in Table \ref{tab40}.
+As extreme probabilities of 0 and 1 that are obtained using maximum likelihood estimate are not reasonable, we add a Laplace correction to the probability estimate~\cite{fifty-seven}.
+The new probability is determined using Eq. \ref{equation-laplace-estimate}